Moving a VM to a different availability zone

 Please note that connecting VM's network interfaces to new subnets changes their IP addressing.
 If you need to specify internal IP addresses for the VM's network interfaces, use the ipv4-address=<internal_IP_address>

-property in network-interface
+property of the network-interface

-; for public IP addresses, use nat-address=<public_IP_address>
+parameter; for public IP addresses, use the nat-address=<public_IP_address>

-.
+property.
 Other than that, setting up network interface parameters when moving a VM to a different availability zone is similar to setting up the same parameters when creating a VM.

 Note